Are Private Investigators Legal? [Capabilities & Limitations]

 Who is a private investigator?

-A private investigator, also known as a Private detective, is one who gathers and verifies facts for a case.
+A private investigator, also known as a Private detective, gathers and verifies facts for a case.

 Is the use of private investigators legal?

-The act of hiring a private detective to work on a case for you does not violate any laws.
-However, there are certain conducts or activities the detective cannot engage in that is in violation of the law.
+Yes, it is.
+Hiring a private detective to work on your case does not violate any laws.
+However, there are certain conducts or activities the detective cannot engage in that violates the law.

 Why do people hire private investigators?

-There are a number of reasons people look for the service of a private investigator.
+There are several reasons people look for the service of a private investigator.
 Some of these reasons are;

 1. Locating someone

-Private investigators are hired to help locate someone who was declared missing or simply in hiding.
+Private investigators are hired to help locate someone declared missing or simply hiding.

 They can also help find someone who is in debt or kidnapped.
-They do this by picking up clues in order to decipher the target’s whereabouts.
+They do this by picking up clues to decipher the target’s whereabouts.

 2. Locating properties

-In cases of divorce, private investigators are hired to help locate or just to learn more about the property the other person owns.
+In divorce cases, private investigators are often hired to help locate or learn more about the property the other person owns.

 3. Collecting evidence

-In civil cases, private investigators are used for gathering information or evidence about the other party.
+In civil cases, private investigators gather information or evidence about the other party.

 While in divorce cases, they are used to gather evidence of whether the other party is faithful.